mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 ### Step 3.4: Calculate Master Table

+#### Warning:
+The procedure below is intended as *guidance* for master-image selection and does not guarantee the optimal master for every dataset.
+You may choose any acquisition as the master; the metrics computed here are provided only to support an informed decision.

 ![Master Table](../_static/images/turkey_case_study/02_baseline_network/13_Turkey_Base2Net_3.png)

 **What's shown**: Master table calculated and displayed, ranking all acquisitions by suitability as master image.